Newcomer setup

 Move from arrival tasks to banking, credit, housing, phone service, taxes, and a workable first-month plan.

-The first weeks in Canada are easier when key documents, banking, housing, phone service, health coverage, taxes, and job-search tasks are organized in one place.
-This newcomer checklist groups common first steps for people settling in Canada, including SIN, bank account setup, CRA awareness, housing basics, emergency contacts, and a Canadian resume.
-Use it as a planning checklist, then confirm official requirements for your status and province.
+The first weeks in Canada are easier when documents, banking, housing, phone service, health coverage, taxes, and job search are organized in one place.
+This checklist groups the common first steps, in roughly the order they unlock each other — you need a SIN before payroll, an address before health coverage, and a bank account before almost anything.
+Confirm the official requirements for your status and province as you go.

 What this template is for

-Use it to organize your first weeks after arriving in Canada or to help someone prepare before arrival.
+Use it to organize your first weeks after arriving in Canada, or to prepare before you land.

 Programs, timelines, documents, and provincial services vary.
 Verify official requirements with federal, provincial, municipal, school, or employer sources.